 - The outsourcing of key functions of the company:

-- internal audit function;
+- o internal audit function;

 - compliance function;

 - risk management function;

-- o actuarial function.
+- \circ actuarial function.

 - The outsourcing of other functions and insurance activities that are fundamental for the ability of the company to carry out its core business, such as:

-- sales,
+- o sales,

-- claims management,
+- o claims management,

 - policy management, incl. underwriting

-- accounting,
+- o accounting,

 - o investments and/or asset management,

 - o product development and pricing of insurance products,

 - o rendering of data storage services

-- o regular maintenance and support for the relevant IT systems
+- regular maintenance and support for the relevant IT systems

-- ORSA process (Own Risk and Solvency Assessment).
+- o ORSA process (Own Risk and Solvency Assessment).